 The cost of pressure washing varies based on the length of your fence and other local specifics.
 You can purchase an electric or gas-powered pressure washer for between $90 and $800, depending on the desired strength.
 You can also rent pressure washers for between $40 and $100 per day.
 Be sure to choose the right equipment, sprayer tip, and technique when cleaning and prepping the material.
 Too much pressure can cause damage, while too little pressure will not effectively prepare the surface.

 Coating your fence will improve its overall look and enhance its durability.
-Reapply sealants according to manufacturer recommendations, usually every 6 to 24 months.
+Reapply sealants according to manufacturer recommendations, often every six to 24 months.
 Homeowners may also want to keep leftover or matching stain, paint, and sealant on hand for repairs and quick fixes.

-The average homeowner should hire a fencing pro.
-Repairing a wooden fence is a complicated job that requires at least two people, a variety of skills, and a wide range of materials and equipment.
-A professional can usually save you time and money by buying the materials at wholesale, completing the work more quickly, and avoiding expensive errors.
-Start by searching for pros in your area and then get quotes from at least two before making your choice.
+Consider hiring a local fencing pro to repair your wood fence.
+Repairing a wooden fence can be a complicated job that requires at least two people, various skills, and specialized equipment.
+A professional can save you time and money by purchasing materials at wholesale prices, completing the work quickly, and avoiding costly errors.
+Start by searching for fencing pros near you and get quotes from at least two before making your decision.